Dignity Village: Organization

 Membership size varies and is limited by the physical size of the available space at the city yard site.
 As of January 28, 2016, approximately 60 residents made their home at Dignity Village.

 Housing

 Designated by the Portland City Council as a transitional housing campground, Dignity Village falls under specific State of Oregon building codes governing campgrounds.
 This provides a legal zoning status.
 Lack of building codes has shut down many other shanty town/tent cities in the past.
 Housing in the Dignity Village community previously consisted of tents, hogans, teepees, light wooden shacks, or more substantial structures built using principles of ecofriendly green construction such as strawbale walls and recycled wood.
 Light clay straw housing was also built in 2003 as part of the City Repair Project's Village Building Convergence.

-Community services

-Among the services offered by Dignity Village for their residents include: